Mazyod/level3.github.io/privacy-policy.md

 We may release your information as permitted by law or when we believe that release is appropriate to comply with the law; enforce or apply our rights; or protect the rights, property, or safety of us or our users, or others.
 This includes exchanging information with other companies and organizations for fraud protection.

-Lumba may share your information in connection with any merger, sale of our assets, or a financing or acquisition of all or a portion of our business to another company.
+Level3 Games may share your information in connection with any merger, sale of our assets, or a financing or acquisition of all or a portion of our business to another company.

 We may anonymize and aggregate information about you with advertisers, publishers, business partners, sponsors, and other third parties.